-This Whole30 Ranch Dressing is made with healthy fats and fresh herbs.
+This Whole30 ranch dressing is made with healthy fats and fresh herbs.
 It is creamy and tangy and tastes great on all types of salads.

-This dressing is very easy to make and tastes far better than any commercial ranch dressing that I have tried.
+This homemade dressing is very easy to make and tastes far better than any commercial ranch dressing that I have tried.

 Start by placing the egg, vinegar, lemon juice, seasonings, garlic, and fresh herbs in a food processor.
 Pulse a few seconds to combine.